 The Phase 3 cemetery expansion is being designed to avoid all identified, delineated wetlands, regardless of whether they are likely to be considered WOTUS or isolated (see Figure 2-1).
 No development, disturbance, or filling or other direct impact would occur within the wetland areas.
 Buffers of undeveloped green space would be established around each wetland area to provide additional wetland protection.
 Buffer areas would be surveyed and staked to prevent incidental impact during construction.
 Wetland impacts would be less than significant.

 The Phase 3 cemetery expansion would not impact floodplains.
-No floodplains are located on or adjacent to the cemetery.
+No mapped FEMA floodplains were identified on the Site or surrounding properties.